 One of the most beautiful buildings in the Marina Quarter is Palazzo Civico.
 It’s the municipal seat of the Sardinian capital located on Via Roma.
 Embracing Catalan Gothic architectural style with Art Nouveau decorations, this limestone building is a Cagliari must see.

-Poetto and Villasimius in Cagliari
+Poetto and Villasimius